Katherine Webb: Post-BCS celebrity

 After coverage of Webb on the BCS National Championship Game catapulted her popularity and sparked mass interest in her, Donald Trump, owner of the Miss USA pageant, offered Webb a position as a Miss USA judge.
 She accepted an offer from Inside Edition to cover Super Bowl XLVII.

 Webb landed a spot as a contestant on Splash, formerly known as Celebrity Diving.
 She tied for the highest mark in the third week of the competition, but withdrew in the fifth week due to a back injury.
 She appeared as a model in the 2013 Sports Illustrated Swimsuit Issue.

+She withdrew from the public spotlight after her marriage to McCarron, largely seeking more stable employment and a family life without the negative gossip that arose during her time of fame.
+She spent much of her time operating a residential real estate agency funded by her husband's professional football salary.
+In January 2025, following her youngest son reaching preschool age and her husband's successful stint with the St. Louis Battlehawks, she granted an extensive interview with the New York Post indicating a desire to return to modeling, acknowledging that not living in New York would make auditioning for such opportunities more difficult but that she would continue to leverage her Instagram following.

 Personal life

 Webb and A. J. McCarron announced their engagement in March 2014 and were married on July 12, 2014 in Orange Beach, Alabama.
 She announced on December 8, 2015, that she was four months pregnant with their first son to whom she gave birth in May 2016.
 In December 2018, Webb gave birth to a second son.
 In March 2021, Webb gave birth to the couple's third son.

 Webb is an Evangelical Christian and is frequently involved in her church.
-McCarron, her husband, is a devout Catholic Christian.
+McCarron, her husband, is a Roman Catholic.